Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: The gravitational wave transfer function

 where the normalization factor $\Delta^2_{\GW,\text{prim}}$ is defined by the primordial input spectrum.
 Presuming an epoch of slow-roll single-field inflation to have preceded reheating, the amplitude of the primordial power spectrum at some characteristic pivot scale is given by $\Delta^2_{\GW,\text{prim}}$ is \cite{abbott1984constraints, sahni1990energy}:

-where $\mpl$ refers to reduced Planck units $\mpl^{-1} = 8\pi G_N$, and we adopt the same conventions of \cite{watanabe2006improved}.
+where $\mpl = (8\pi G_N)^{-1/2}$ is the reduced Planck mass, and we adopt the same conventions of \cite{watanabe2006improved}.
 Given that the factor $\sin(u+\delta)$ implicit in Eq.~\eqref{eq:spectrum_analytical} is a rapidly oscillating function, we plot and analyze only the amplitude $A(u)$ for various scenarios in what follows.
 The fiducial values of various cosmological parameters utilized in our calculations are provided in Table~\ref{table:param}.
-Here, $h$ denotes the dimensionless Hubble parameter, $\Omega_r$ and $\Omega_m$ are relative energy densities of radiation and matter, $H_{\text{inf}}$ is the Hubble parameter at the end of inflation, and $T_\text{CMB}$ is the current temperature of the CMB, and $T_{\nu, \text{dec}}$ is the neutrino decoupling temperature.